-It was on May 8th 1980 at Glen Falls, New York when I was a senior in High School.
+It was on May 8th, 1980 at Glen Falls, New York when I was a senior in High School.
 I missed a concert the year before and I certainly wasn’t going to miss one again.
 The show was a blast and I was blown away by the amazing vibe.
-Everyone was so friendly and nice to their neighbours.
+Everyone was so friendly and nice to their neighbors.
 From then on I was hooked and I’ve seen between 20 and 25 shows since.
-I loved that, unlike other touring bands, they didn’t work off a pre-rehearsed set but had a more improvisionational approach to their music.
-As a result some shows I went to were unbelievably good and others not so but the audience were always cool with that.
+I loved that, unlike other touring bands, they didn’t work off a pre-rehearsed set but had a more improvisational approach to their music.
+As a result, some shows I went to were unbelievably good and others not so but the audience was always cool with that.
 They understood the band was trying to do something different and could see them as real people.
 There was a real freedom to it.

 What’s your favorite Dead song?

 Tell us a little about your inaugural event?

 The event will feature beautiful views of downtown and plenty of Grateful Dead music.
 The ticket price covers an open bar (craft beer and wine), grill menu provided by Crop Bistro (gourmet burgers, hot dogs, slaw, chips) and a swag bag with Dead giveaways.
 Ticket details are provided below if you’re interested in coming along.
 As part of the registration, you’ll be asked your favorite Dead song and keyboardist.

 We’re planning quarterly get-togethers and some purely social events such as seeing local jam bands.
 The original Dead may be gone but there are a ton of great bands keeping the Dead vibe alive.
 We’ll find out what people are interested in, venues they like and continue to make friends and grow bonds.
 I’ve also launched a Facebook page and started a LinkedIn group page to get the word out and share Grateful Dead memories with followers.

 Is the networking group exclusive to Dead fans?